R-Evolution (Cochrane)

 R-Evolution is the third and final sculpture in Marco Cochrane's series, The Bliss Project.
-The work debuted at Burning Man in 2015 and has not yet found a permanent home.
+The sculpture was created for, and debut at, Burning Man in 2015.
+The work has been installed in Embarcadero Plaza in San Francisco since April 2025.

 Description and history

+R-Evolution is a 47 ft tall, 32000 lb sculpture created from steel rod and tubing covered by a stainless-steel mesh.
+The sculpture features a woman standing in a tadasana pose.